Online Photo Collections

 General Collection Photographs (Austin Files)

-PICA 20859The General Collection Photographs (also called the Austin Files) consist of files organized by subject, biography, and street address ranging from the beginnings of the city to the present day.
+The General Collection Photographs (also called the Austin Files) consist of files organized by subject, biography, and street address ranging from the beginnings of the city to the present day.
 The photographs come from local citizens, city departments or other organizations.
 The subject files cover a wide range of topics.
 Only a small portion of these photographs (about 650) have been digitized.
 Image: [Anderson High School Students], PICA 20859

 Bergstrom-Austin Community Council Records Photographs

-AR.2000.024(121)This collection contains photographs which document over five decades of history of Bergstrom Air Force Base, originally known as Del Valle Air Base, from the 1940s until 1993.
-The photographsdepict the buildings on the base; personnel; aircraft in flight and at base; and other scenes of base activities including drills, ceremonies, and festivals.
-The photographs also document the closure of the Base and its transformation into Austin’s municipal airport in the 1990s.
-More than 250 photographs from the collection are available online through the Portal to Texas History.
-The finding aid for the collection is available through Texas Archival Resources Online.
+This collection contains photographs documenting over five decades of history of Bergstrom Air Force Base, originally known as Del Valle Air Base, from the 1940s until 1993.
+The photographs depict base buildings, personnel, aircraft, and events including drills, ceremonies, and festivals.
+More than 250 photographs from the collection are available online.
 Image: [Aircrew Class 69-10B], 1968, AR.2000.024(121)

 Chalberg Collection of Prints and Negatives